bkemish/computing-resources-UQ/docs/ARDC_Jupyter_notebook_service.md

 4. R environment (includes popular packages from the R ecosystem)

 You will be able to create and use multiple notebooks through the Jupyter Hub interface in your web browser.
-You can end the session by clicking the "Stop My Server" button on the Home page, Otherwise, the session will be automatically be stopped around 1 hour after you finish accessing it through your browser.
+You can end the session by clicking the "Stop My Server" button on the Home page.
+Otherwise, the session will be automatically be stopped around 1 hour after you finish accessing it through your browser.